 Arriving later?

 If you arrive later, you may need to camp in whatever space is still available.
-If having a particular spot or location is important for your family, we recommend:
+If having a particular spot is important for your family, we'd recommend:

 Noise & infrastructure (event reality!)